 Music Director Rohan Smith

-Conductor and violinist Rohan Smith is in his fourteenth season as Music Director of the Midcoast Symphony Orchestra.
-He has led the MSO to critical acclaim in performances of the major symphonic repertoire from the Classical era through to the major works of the twentieth century.
-In recent seasons, Smith has led the orchestra in performances of Mahler’s First and Fourth Symphonies; Bartók’s Concerto for Orchestra; Beethoven’s “Eroica,” Fifth, Sixth, and Seventh Symphonies; Brahms’s First and Second Symphonies; Sibelius’s Second Symphony; Debussy’s Nocturnes; Stravinsky’s Petrouchka, and Respighi’s Pines of Rome.
-In May of 2006, MSO under Rohan Smith, was one of 65 orchestras across America to perform the newly commissioned “Made in America” by Joan Tower.
-In May 2015, Smith led Midcoast Symphony, the Oratorio Chorale and Vox Nova in two specially memorable performances of the Verdi Requiem.
+Conductor and violinist Rohan Smith has been Music Director of the Midcoast Symphony Orchestra since 2003.
+He has led the MSO to critical acclaim in performances of the major symphonic repertoire of all eras to the present time.
+In recent seasons, Smith and MSO have performed Mahler’s First and Fourth Symphonies; Bartók’s Concerto for Orchestra; Beethoven’s Eroica, Fifth, Sixth, and Seventh Symphonies; Brahms’s First and Second Symphonies; Berlioz’s Symphonie Fantastique; Debussy’s Nocturnes; Stravinsky’s Petrouchka, and Ravel’s Daphnis and Chloe Suite No. 2.

-Mr. Smith performed with the Austro-Hungarian Haydn Orchestra under Adam Fischer for five years and performed with the orchestra frequently at Haydn’s summer residence at the Esterhazy palace near Eisenstadt and in festivals throughout Europe, Japan, and Taiwan.
-In 1991 and 1995 he participated in the Mahler Festspiel in Kassel, Germany, with members of the Vienna Philharmonic, Berlin Philharmonic, and Concertgebeouw orchestras under conductors Adam Fischer and Manfred Honeck.
-Rohan Smith performs regularly with members of America’s leading orchestras in the “Music for Life” benefit concerts at Carnegie Hall, including “Shostakovich for the Children of Syria,” “Mahler for Children with AIDS,” and “Requiem for Dafur,” to raise funds for humanitarian crises.
+Smith performed with the Austro-Hungarian Haydn Orchestra under Adam Fischer for many years, including frequently at Haydn’s summer residence at the Esterhazy palace near Eisenstadt, and in festivals throughout Europe, Japan, and Taiwan.
+In 1991 and 1995, he participated in the Mahler Festspiel in Kassel, Germany, with members of the Vienna Philharmonic, Berlin Philharmonic, and Concertgebeouw orchestra under the batons of Adam Fischer and Manfred Honeck.
+Smith performs regularly with members of America’s leading orchestras in the “Music for Life'' benefit concerts at Carnegie Hall, to bring attention to the humanitarian needs of refugees in Syria, Darfur, and HIV-infected children in Africa.

 Rohan Smith is a graduate of Manhattan School of Music.
-He studied violin with Robert Pikler, Zinaida Gilels, Szymon Goldberg, and Burton Kaplan, and conducting with Michael Charry, Adam Fischer and Kenneth Kiesler.
+He studied violin with Robert Pikler, Zinaida Gilels, Szymon Goldberg, and Burton Kaplan, and conducting with Michael Charry, Adam Fischer, and Kenneth Kiesler.